MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/tutorial-private-forest.md

 Download the [Convert-WindowsImage.ps1 function](https://raw.githubusercontent.com/microsoft/MSLab/master/Tools/Convert-WindowsImage.ps1) to the C:\Lab\wslab_xxx\ParentDisks folder as **Convert-WindowsImage.ps1**.
 Then run **CreateParentDisk.ps1** as administrator.
 Choose the Azure Stack HCI ISO from C:\Labs\Isos, and accept the default name and size.

 Creating the parent disk will take a while.
-When the operation is complete, you’ll be prompted to start the VMs.
-Don’t start them yet - type **N**.
+When the operation is complete, you'll be prompted to start the VMs.
+Don't start them yet - type **N**.

 ### Deploy the VMs